2022 Cherry Blossom Tour of Central Japan

 Experience Japan's cherry blossoms on this breathtaking journey through Central Japan combining rustic alpine villages and a spectacular local festival with Japan's big iconic sights - a once-in-a-lifetime experience!

-2021 Cherry Blossom Tour of Central Japan Including the famous Takayama Spring Festival, is one of our most popular tours.
+The 2022 Cherry Blossom Tour of Central Japan including the famous Takayama Spring Festival, is one of our most popular tours.
 Focusing on the mountain region of Central Japan, this 14-day tour takes you on an exhilarating journey through rustic villages and snow-capped mountains as the region’s cherry blossom trees come to life.

 You will visit centuries-old thatched-roof farmhouses in a UNESCO mountain village, explore one of Japan’s oldest castles in Matsumoto, soak in mineral hot springs while catching views of Mt Fuji, and participate in the colour and spectacle of Takayama’s Spring Festival.
 The tour also introduces you to the sublime grandeur of Kyoto’s Buddhist temples, the refined samurai culture of Kanazawa, and the modern-day vibrancy of Tokyo.